ES-TUDelft/interaction-design-tool-ir/README.md

 # Interaction-Design Tool for Multi-Modal Robot Communication

 This project provides a prototyping tool for designing interactions with social robots.
-The current version is compatible with the [Pepper Robot](https://www.ald.softbankrobotics.com/en/robots/pepper) and requires a license from [Interactive-Robotics](https://www.interactive-robotics.com).
+The current version of the tool requires Python3 and is compatible with the [Pepper and NAO Robots](https://www.ald.softbankrobotics.com/en/robots/pepper).
+Interacting with the robots can be via the qi framework (Python2) or the [Interactive-Robotics](https://www.interactive-robotics.com) cloud (Python3).

 The tool was successfully tested on ***MAC*** and ***Linux*** (it should also work on ***Windows***).